nhab/Nilx/README.md

 ● Services come in 3 flavours:
 Domain Services, Application Services, and Infrastructure Services.

-**Domain Services :**
+### Domain Services
    Encapsulates business logic that doesn't naturally fit within a domain object, and are NOT typical CRUD operations – those would belong to a Repository.
-**Application Services :**
+### Application Services :
    Used by external consumers to talk to your system (think Web Services).
-        If consumers need access to CRUD operations, they would be exposed her **Infrastructure Services :**
+   If consumers need access to CRUD operations, they would be exposed her
+### Infrastructure Services :
    Used to abstract technical concerns (e.g. MSMQ, email provider, etc).
    ● Keeping Domain Services along with your Domain Objects is sensible( they are all focused on domain logic).
    And you can inject Repositories into your Services.
 Depends on services and repositories.

 ## Speciﬁcation:
 ● A Speciﬁcation is used to deﬁne named, reusable, combinable and testable ﬁlters